alt-dima/tofugu/README.md

-# Inventory manager for OpenTofu or Terraform
+# Cloud Native Inventory Manager for OpenTofu or Terraform
 Manage your infrastructure and environments with Inventory manager and OpenTofu/Terraform!
 Avoid duplication of the TF code!
 Reuse same code for multive enviroments with configuration in dedicated json files.